Harbor Hills, New York: Nassau County representation

 Harbor Hills is located in Nassau County's 10th Legislative district, which as of March 2022 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

 Harbor Hills is located in the New York State Assembly's 16th Assembly district, which as of March 2022 is represented by Gina Sillitti (D–Manorhaven).

 New York State Senate

-Harbor Hills is located in the New York State Senate's 7th State Senate district, which as of March 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Harbor Hills is located in the New York State Senate's 7th State Senate district, which as of March 2023 is represented in the New York State Senate by Jack M. Martins [R].

 Federal representation

 United States Congress

 Harbor Hills is located in New York's 3rd congressional district, which as of March 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Harbor Hills is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).